Draupathi (2020 film): Allegations of casteism

 India Today reported that Mohan G believes that many cases of honour killings are false, and this belief is expressed explicitly in some scenes and dialogues.

 Influence of Vanniyar Sangham

-The movie contains enough symbolic representations to indicate that the plot revolves around the Vanniyar community.
+The film contains enough symbolic representations to indicate that the plot revolves around the Vanniyar community.
 A character has a ring tone that plays the song 'Maaveeraney,' which caused an uproar in the theatre.
 The supporters of late Vanniyar Sangam leader Kaduvetti Guru referred to him as Maaveeran.
 Furthermore, several young people in the film are seen wearing yellow t-shirts with Vanniyar Sangham symbols.